Tropical Fermat-Weber Points over Spaces of $M$-Ultrametrics: Conclusions

-\section{Acknowledgments}
+In this paper we explore the stability of projection to the space of $M$-ultrametrics for Fermat-Weber sets under additive noise.
+We extend several known results for the specific case of phylogenetic trees to the more general setting of arbitrary matroids.
+Our definitions (and proofs) utilize $w_{\min}$ based on the nested set fan under a minimal building set, but the concepts apply equally to any refinement of the Bergman fan with an appropriate update to the formula given in \cref{defn: safety radius}.
+Our empirical results suggest that the FW M-ultrametric safety radius is very conservative, which was expected given that the ultrametric safety radius is known to be extremely conservative in the case of phylogentic trees.
+In future work, it would be interesting to find a tighter bound.

+\bmhead{Acknowledgments}

-The authors thank to Yue Ren and Connor Simpson for useful conversations.
+The authors thank to Yue Ren and Connor Simpson for useful conversations, and the anonymous reviewers for their comments.
 RY and JS are partially supported by NSF Statistics Program DMS 2409819.
-R.T.~receives partial funding from a Technical University of Munich--Imperial College London Joint Academy of Doctoral Studies (JADS) award (2021 cohort, PIs Drton/Monod).
+RT receives partial funding from a Technical University of Munich--Imperial College London Joint Academy of Doctoral Studies (JADS) award (2021 cohort, PIs Drton/Monod).
 SC, RT and RY are grateful to Jane Coons for bringing us together at the University of Oxford during the Workshop for Women in Algebraic Statistics in July 2024 supported by St John's College, Oxford, the L'Oreal-UNESCO For Women in Science UK and Ireland Rising Talent Award in Mathematics and Computer Science (awarded to Jane Coons), the Heilbronn Institute for Mathematical Research, and the UKRI/EPSRC Additional Funding Programme for the Mathematical Sciences.